-Norfolk and Waveney Clinical Commissioning Group will fund hernia procedures as listed below:
+Norfolk and Waveney Integrated Care Board (ICB) will fund hernia procedures as listed below:

 For asymptomatic or minimally symptomatic hernias, a watchful waiting approach, under informed consent, is advocated.